Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 The events are held on the Friday that is the end each month.

 The July Shift Ingest events at CCC’s Training Centers will be on Friday the 29th of July.
-These will be special, due to the fact that they will be the first time CCC’s Bay Area Training Center, which is located in Emeryville, Calif.–will participate.
+These will be special, due to the reality that they will be the first time CCC’s Bay Area Training Center, which is located in Emeryville, Calif.–will participate.
 The events will take place between 11 a.m. until 2 p.m. at each of the training centers.

 This article was first published at Barista Magazine, an online magazine dedicated to baristas and coffee professionals.